RobinJunod/DLAV_DepthEstim/README.md

 #### Other contributions

-Additinal technics were used to improve the model.
-For instance, a L2 regularization along with the 'reduce on plateau' scheduler was implemented to mitigate overfitting and enhance the model's generalization capability.
-Moreover, some data augmentation tuning on the random cropping were done.
+Some additional techniques were also used to make the model better.
+For example, L2 regularization was paired with the 'reduce on plateau' scheduler to help prevent overfitting.
+By using these technique, we're aiming to improve how well the model can generalize to new situations.

+Some fine tuning were also made on the data augmentation part like random cropping.
+This is a type of data augmentation, which slightly altered the pictures to make the model more robust and able to handle a wider range of situations.

 #### Problem faced

-We had during training on the whole dataset issue with our loss that went to a good point an then exploded to finally be nan value.
-To solve this issue gradiant clipping was implemented.
+During the training phase on the entire dataset, we ran into an issue with our loss function.
+It was behaving well initially, reaching a good point, but then it unexpectedly exploded, ending up at a "NaN" values.
+This problem was solved by implementing gradient clipping, a technique that helps manage extreme changes in the loss function, keeping the training process more stable.

 ### Training